Thr 351 Costume Construction

 h.
 Pleating and darts

 The objective of this project is to provide the student with the practical application skills in the area of costuming.
-The student will create a costume item to be used in upcoming production of The Christmas Schooner.
+The student will create a costume piece to be used in a future department production.
 The project will require 10-15 additional hours of supervised practicum in the costume shop to complete project.
 Project will be graded on neatness, and proficiency demonstrated.

 The objective of this project is to provide the student with the skills and experience of costume construction, from pattern to finished garment.
 The student will use a commercial pattern to create a modern garment.
 Project will include: laying out the pattern on the fabric, cutting the fabric, sewing the garment, and finishing work.
 Student will provide the fabric for this project.